Mahjong culture: China

-Mahjong was created in 1846 by imperial servant Chen Yu-Men.
+The exact origins of mahjong are debated, but it emerged in the area around Shanghai in the mid- to late-1800s.
 Within years, the game became extremely popular across China.
 There were local and regional variations, as there are today, but the game at its core was prevalent across the entire country.
 The game started to become heavily associated with gambling, smoking opium, and wasting time.
 As such, during the late Qing reforms, mahjong became considered a social issue.
 Mahjong started to become outlawed indirectly as gambling and smoking opium became criminalized.
 The ban was not very successful, however, at least until the Chinese cultural revolution.
-During the cultural revolution, mahjong was considered a part of “old culture” and that causes nearly all mahjong-related paraphernalia to be outlawed and or destroyed.
+During the cultural revolution, mahjong was considered a part of “old culture”, leading to nearly all mahjong-related paraphernalia being outlawed and/or destroyed.

 After the end of Mao's control, mahjong again became popular in the country as government and social reforms changed and became less restrictive.

 Culture and practices

 Mahjong, outside of being a game, is also widely considered to be a social activity that has been used to build relationships and create a sense of community.
 Being invited to play mahjong is seen as a form of kinship and acceptance in some cultures.
 In China, mahjong is closely related to teahouse culture where players gather to play and socialize.
 Mahjong is played almost anywhere a table is available or can be set up.
 This ranges from people's homes, streets, and sidewalks, or even workplaces.
 Indeed, playing mahjong can be considered a form of social gathering.

 Some consider mahjong to be primarily luck and only partly skill.
 As such, divination and fortune play a large part in mahjong.
 There are many practices or rituals relating to the luck or fortune of the players in the game.
 Failing to properly execute them gives the player negative fortune, leading to the player's loss.

 For example, the seating arrangement of the players in mahjong is believed to bring either great luck or great misfortune, determining the outcome of the game.
 Seating arrangements must be determined randomly and given to the supernatural, so as to give everyone fair chances.
 Methods of determining seating arrangements vary across different cultures, but seating arrangements are almost always determined randomly.

 Additionally, arranging the table at an angle, unaligned with the surrounding walls, is said to promote good fortune by aligning it with the mahjong ghosts.

 Mahjong players also have many superstitious beliefs, some examples are: